wazuh/wazuh-documentation/source/user-manual/configuration/ossec-conf/reports.rst

 .. topic:: Allowed values

-  Any category used, is allowed.
+  Any category used is allowed.

 ``rule``
 --------

-Rule ID to Filter for.
+Rule ID to filter for.

 .. topic:: Default value